OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 as part of the engine design tutorial.
 The "quick and smart way" should be fine for most cases, provided there are no objections to inserting new comments into your existing source code.
 For some cases, the extra flexibility of the signature file may be needed.
-One specific example is a case where you only want to expose one function from a Fortran file that contains several functions.
+One specific example is where you only want to expose one function from a Fortran file that contains several functions.
 In this case you can instruct F2PY to generate a signature file, after which you can edit it to your satisfaction.

-Subroutine *runbar3truss* has the following interface:
+Subroutine ``runbar3truss`` has the following interface:

 ::